 Instructions

-- Once the onion is a medium brown, add the garlic paste and saute for about 30 seconds.
+- Once the onion is light brown, add the garlic paste and saute for 30 seconds.

-- Add cubed chicken pieces and sear till they are no longer pink and translucent.
+- Add the cubed chicken pieces and sear them till they are no longer pink and translucent.

-- Add all of the the spices and saute for 2-3 minutes.
+- Add all of the spices and saute for 2-3 minutes.

 - Add the diced tomatoes and saute till they release water.

-- Add the 2 cups of water to the mixture, stir, cover and cook on medium heat for about 15 minutes (SEE NOTES)
+- Add the 4 cups of water to the mixture, stir, cover, and cook on medium heat for 10 minutes (see notes)

 The Noodles

-- Fill a 6 quart cooking pot ¾ full of water, add a teaspoon full of salt and bring the water to a boil.
+- Fill a 6 quart cooking pot ยพ full of water, add a teaspoon full of salt and bring the water to a boil.

-- Once the water is at a rolling boil, add the packet of egg noodles to it and cook till the pasta is cooked
+- Once the water is at a rolling boil, add the packet of egg noodles to it and boil till the pasta is cooked.

 - Drain the water and toss the pasta with the 2 tbsp of olive oil so it doesn't stick together.